miage-lille/auth/doc/architecture.md

 The solution will expose services as a REST/JSON API.

 We will use thoose main modules:
-- `Auth.Domain` (lib/domain.ml) will contain the modules that modelize the core of our application
+- `Auth_lib.Domain` (lib/domain.ml) will contain the modules that modelize the core of our application
-- `Auth.Repository` (lib/repository.ml) will contain data repository of our application
+- `Auth_lib.Repository` (lib/repository.ml) will contain data repository of our application
-- `Auth.Service` (lib/service.ml) will contain the business services of our application
+- `Auth_lib.Service` (lib/service.ml) will contain the business services of our application
-- `Auth.Infra` (lib/infra.ml) will contain the communication with the infrastructure
+- `Auth_lib.Infra` (lib/infra.ml) will contain the communication with the infrastructure
-- `Auth.Api` (lib/api.ml) will contain binding of dependencies and routing description
+- `Auth_lib.Api` (lib/api.ml) will contain binding of dependencies and routing description
 - `Server` (bin/server.ml) will glue all components together to build miage-auth binary, it's our REST server